matthew-rister/mesh-simplification/CONTRIBUTING.md

-﻿
-# CONTRIBUTING
+﻿# CONTRIBUTING

-Welcome 👋 This document outlines standards and guidelines for contributring to this project.
+Welcome 👋 This document outlines standards and guidelines for contributing to this project.

 ## Issue Templates